 12. Expect the attacking dog to be taken by Animal Control to confinement.
 The owner may choose to have the dog euthanized.
 If not, Animal Control will have it assessed for aggressive behavior.

-13. If you proceed with a legal claim against the owner, the owner may initiate legal action to keep the dog.
+13. If the city does not press charges against the dog owner, you can proceed with a legal claim against the owner.
+In reponse, the owner may initiate legal action to keep the dog.
 In this case, the dog may be in the care of the city for many months.

-16. If you think you may pursue legal action, consult a lawyer or legal authority in your area to determine how long you have before you need to file a claim.
+14. Consult a lawyer to determine how long you have before you need to file a civil claim.
 In many areas, you can file a claim for a pit bull attack for up to two years after the event.
+Contact a law firm for a consultation even if you don’t have the money to hire them.
+Many law firms will work on contingency on your behalf.